rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

     lrwxrwxrwx.
 1 root root 27 Oct 12  2023 /usr/bin/mysql_secure_installation -> mariadb-secure-installation
     ```

-If providing a password each time you have to use mariadb's commands is a problem, you can set up a `~/.my.cnf` file with your credentials, that will be use per default by mariadb to connect to your server.
+If providing a password each time you have to use mariadb's commands is a problem, you can set up a `~/.my.cnf` file with your credentials, that will be used per default by mariadb to connect to your server.

 ```bash
 [client]